 Adare in Co.
 Limerick has long been regarded by many as Ireland’s prettiest village.
-Originally belonging to the Fitzgeralds its present manicured gardens and thatched cottages owe themselves more to the Earls of Dunraven who restored the village in the early 1800s after having almost been completely destroyed due to the numerous battles which took place there during the 16th-century wars.
-Many of the thatched dwellings dotted around the village were once workers’ lodgings which have recently been converted into cozy little cafes and restaurants with “The Inn Between” probably being the most popular.
+Originally belonging to the Fitzgeralds, its present manicured gardens and thatched cottages owe themselves more to the Earls of Dunraven, who restored the village in the early 1800s after having almost been completely destroyed due to the numerous battles which took place there during the 16th-century wars.
+Many of the thatched dwellings dotted around the village were once workers’ lodgings which have recently been converted into cozy little cafes and restaurants, with “The Inn Between” probably being the most popular.

-The attractive village of Ardara is renowned as the weaving capital of Donegal with tweed shops and woollen mills abound.
+The attractive village of Ardara is renowned as the weaving capital of Donegal, with tweed shops and woolen mills abound.
 Settled in a cove along the rugged coastline, the fine sandy strands and spectacular seascapes are the perfect backdrops for the awe-inspiring sunsets which can only be found on the west coast of Ireland.
 Looking out to sea from this pretty, unspoiled hamlet, it is easy to understand why so many Irish songs are filled with heartache at having to leave these beautiful shores.

-Most visitors to Northern Ireland head straight to the Antrim Coast however the rest of the country has plenty to offer those who prefer to stay off the beaten track.
-Overlooking the Irish Sea, Ardglass has been a fishing village for millennia which today produces some of the best herring in the country.
-The peninsula surrounding the village is just as picturesque and the Mountains of Mourne and the Mourne Coast to the south and Strangford Lough to the north are simply stunning.
+Most visitors to Northern Ireland head straight to the Antrim Coast; however, the rest of the country has plenty to offer those who prefer to stay off the beaten track.
+Overlooking the Irish Sea, Ardglass has been a fishing village for millennia, which today produces some of the best herring in the country.
+The peninsula surrounding the village is just as picturesque, and the Mountains of Mourne and the Mourne Coast to the south and Strangford Lough to the north are simply stunning.

 There are many beautiful, easily accessible paths in and around the village to wander along and enjoy the relaxing atmosphere.
-Meander along the wide and hypnotic river, explore the splendid gardens and forests at Woodstock Estate or take a picnic to the riverbank beside the gorgeous 10 arched bridge spanning the River Nore.
+Meander along the wide and hypnotic river, explore the splendid gardens and forests at Woodstock Estate or take a picnic to the riverbank beside the gorgeous ten-arched bridge spanning the River Nore.
 Anyone looking to ignite a spark or rekindle an old flame cannot help but be seduced by the charms of Inistioge!